1. Rope Drop at Magic Kingdom

 6. Wilderness Explorers

-For a more interactive and educational experience, become a Wilderness Explorer at Disney’s Animal Kingdom.
-Similar to the other interactive games, the Wilderness Explorer program has kids and families traveling around the park completing various activities.
-Each activity earns you a badge, and when all of the badges are earned you can become an official Wilderness Explorer!
+For an interactive and educational experience, become a Wilderness Explorer at Disney’s Animal Kingdom.
+This program takes kids and families around the park to complete various activities.
+Each activity earns a badge, and when all badges are earned, participants become official Wilderness Explorers.
+It’s a fantastic way to engage younger guests and explore the park’s hidden details.

 7. Resort Recreation